computernewb/collab-vm-server-1.2/docs/index.md

-## CollabVM 3.0

 The next generation CollabVM.

-This documentation is in development.
+This documentation is in development, and in flux.